West Sussex Music Trust Online Learning Policy

 - only agree lessons at times mutually agreed by the teacher and parent/carer

 - begin and end each lesson with a conversation between the West Sussex Music teacher and parent/carer.
-On no account can the lesson take place without a direct conversation with the parent/carer at the outset.
+On no account can the lesson take place without a direct conversation with the parent/carer at the outset or end.

 Please note that a conversation between the West Sussex Music teacher and the parent/carer is not required for ensemble rehearsals.

-- parents remain in lessons at all times with primary pupils (key stage 1 – 2).
+- ensure that: o parents remain in lessons at all times with primary pupils (key stage 1 – 2).
 Should they need to leave the room at any point the lesson will be terminated

 - conduct the lesson in a public setting i.e. the lounge, dining room or common use area in the house, not giving away where they live.
 Pupil’s bedrooms must never be used for an online lesson